ckaiser79/dto-assertions/README.md

 # Integrate

-Feel free to declare the `dto-assertions` as a test dependency or just copy the classes to you project test utility project.
+Declare the `dto-assertions` as a test dependency or just copy the classes to you project test utility project.

+See the [class XkcdComicInfoContractTest](dummy-api/src/test/java/de/servicezombie/samples/xkcd_transfer/XkcdComicInfoContractTest.java) for examples to check for mandatory, outdated fields or regular constraints.

 # Criticism